eMedicine Specialties > Pediatrics: General Medicine > Gastroenterology

 Medical Care

 In some instances, both enteral and parenteral nutritional support may be needed to provide optimal calories.
 The patient's weight should be monitored daily.
 Subsequently, the patient can be started on oral liquids followed by slow and gradual introduction of small and frequent soft meals as tolerated.
 Finally, regular solid foods are introduced.
 Metoclopramide treatment may be beneficial.
-Review of the orthopedic literature reveals that the success rate is 100% with medical management only in cases with an acute presentation of superior mesenteric artery syndrome.
+Review of the orthopedic literature reveals that the success rate is 100% with medical management only in cases with an acute presentation of SMA syndrome.

 Surgical Care